 You are excited!
 You have scrimped and saved and have done all your homework and now you are ready to be a food truck owner.
 It is an exciting adventure you are about to go off on.
-To ensure success though, you want to make sure you are thoroughly prepared for each step of the process as you finally get your truck out on the road.
+To ensure success though, you want to make sure you are thoroughly prepared for each step of the process before you finally get your truck out on the road.

 Learning your food truck basics is a must.
 Today, we are going to start with tips for selecting a food truck.